 The aim of this course is to build on the skills and strategies acquired in Language Mastery I. Using their skills of critical thinking and analysis, participants will be required to investigate the techniques used in advertising and other forms of discourse which are used to persuade an audience.
 Structure, lexis and stylistic features will be looked at, as appropriate, through the examination of texts and by means of analysis and production of spoken and written discourse.
 Students will be expected to take responsibility and work on areas of weakness, such as grammar, vocabulary, and thinking critically.
-Summary writing, argumentative essay writing will be practiced, both in class and at home.
+Summary writing, analytical writing and argumentative essay writing will be practiced, both in class and at home.
 Students must be able to formulate arguments on quite complex and controversial issues and are therefore expected to participate actively in class.
-Course textbook and list of readings are available.
+Instruction will take place in groups of no more than 30 participants.
+Course textbook and outline/list of readings are available.

-Assessment: Grades will be awarded on the basis of a system of continuous assessment and a final exam.
+Assessment: Grades will be awarded on the basis of a system of continuous assessment (inclass and home assignments) and a final exam which will count for not more than 60% of the final grade.